 - a.
 All non-emergency hospital confinements must be prior authorized - b.
 Services will be paid at the in-network benefit level if provided within a 30-mile radius of the child's residence or at the closest appropriate facility - c.
 Services will be paid at the out-of-network benefit level if such services are provided outside the 30-mile radius of the child's residence - d.
-Out-of-area and out-of-network providers may bill members for charges in excess of the maximum plan allowance
+Out-of-area and out-of-network providers may bill members for charges in excess of the maximum plan allowance be eligible for out-of-area coverage the first day of the month following the date the address is updated in the Moda Health system.

-In-network benefits are not available to a child residing outside the service area for the purpose of receiving treatment or benefits.
+In-network benefits are not available to a child living outside the service area for the purpose of receiving treatment or benefits.

 When an enrolled child moves outside the service area, the subscriber must contact Customer Service and his or her employer to update the address with Moda Health.
-The enrolled child will be eligible for out-of-area coverage the first day of the month following the date the address is updated in the Moda Health system.
+The enrolled child will